-- We have seen three new customers for our Social Care Education Health and Care Hub (EHC) enabling collaboration of EHC assessments, plans and reviews.
-We have also partnered with Westminster City Council to develop an innovative new Family Hub which enables multi-agency working with vulnerable families. - Our CAFM business has enjoyed a successful half year with a number of new deals including West Midlands Combined Authority and Serco Justice and Immigration. - In our Health business we signed a deal with Virgin Care Services to provide the Lilie software in support of Cheshire West and Chester Council and secured a long-term five-year extension for iFIT across 3 sites within the Betsi Cadwaladr Health Board. - Our Transport business has signed its first agreement with Highways England to drive integration between Urban Traffic Management and Control systems. - Our Elections team supported over 100 authorities to deliver the Local Elections and European Parliamentary election in May.
+- During the period we saw new Local Government client wins at South Staffordshire and Wakefield for the EDMS product and a further extension of the contract on behalf of the Northern Ireland Planning Portal for our Planning Solution.
+This continues the existing relationship along with additional developments of the system. - We have also seen a number of customers enter into new long-term contracts for existing products, for example Winchester City Council signed a new 4-year contract for the Uniform product and a number of other distinct products. - We have seen three new customers for our Social Care Education Health and Care Hub (EHC) enabling collaboration of EHC assessments, plans and reviews.
+We have also partnered with Westminster City Council to develop an innovative new Family Hub which enables multi-agency working with vulnerable families. - Our CAFM business has enjoyed a successful half year with a number of new deals including West Midlands Combined Authority and Serco Justice and Immigration. - In our Health business we signed a deal with Virgin Care Services to provide the Lillie software in support of Cheshire West and Chester Council and secured a long-term five-year extension for iFIT across 3 sites within the Betsi Cadwaladr Health Board. - Our Transport business has signed its first agreement with Highways England to drive integration between Urban Traffic Management and Control systems. - Our Elections team supported over 100 authorities to deliver the Local Elections and European Parliamentary election in May.
 With less than 7 weeks' notice for delivering the poll, the Group supported customers covering over 12 million electors.
 Idox was contracted to print 3.8 million election documents and train 7,000 polling staff.
 Idox also ran managed services across 17 sites to verify the statements and ballots of over 650,000 postal voters.